SamScholefield/mbacFirebase/README.md

 Settings > Integrations

 Check the box to 'Enable Public API Integration'.
-A public API token will then be available and should be used to authenticate each call.
+A ManageBac public API token will then be available to you and should be used to authenticate each call.
 This can be regenerated as necessary.

 #Create Firebase project

-Use the 'sign in with Google' option to create a FireBase account.
+Use the 'Sign in with Google' option to create a FireBase account.
 Once you have a FireBase account use the 'Create New Project' button to create an account.
 Set the name of the project and your Country/region then click 'Create Project'.

 #Set FireBase read/write permissions